kgla311/gbemu/README.md

 Game Boy Emulator (C++ / SDL2)

-Work in Progress
+Status: Work in Progress

-This is a Game Boy emulator written entirely in modern C++ with SDL2 It is a learning project focused on low-level system emulation and demonstrates strong understanding of CPU architecture, memory management, and timing.
+This is a Game Boy emulator written entirely in modern C++ with SDL2.
+It is a learning project focused on low-level system emulation and demonstrates strong understanding of CPU architecture, memory management, and timing.

 Current Features